 As a portrait artist, I am very much influenced by the figure in its completeness.
 It is a bit of a provocative mystery to find what lies within the subtleties of facial expression and emotion.
 There are, no doubt, countless physical and emotional observations that factor in, but it is the unseen presence, the fleeting sentiment that is not spoken that is most interesting to me.

 Being receptive to the subject, I hope to depict an image that is unfaltering to the viewer.
 I try to be as objective as one can be without binding myself to limitations.
 My observations allow me to interpret what is perceived real and what is perceived unremarkable.
-Both however, are essential in portraying a raw likeness and a strong composition.
+Both however, are essential in portraying a raw likeness and a sensitive composition.
 It's very exciting as an artist to have an active role in depicting a balance among the subject, the artist and the audience.
 In the end, I believe a little bit of each exists within the final artwork.

 I find both a profound individuality and commonality in our existence.
 It's in that moment of hesitation where thought transcends into the recesses of the heart that I most want to portray.
 It's that moment I hope to communicate what I know by hand and what I feel by heart.
 My expectation is to do more than just imitate what I see but rather, if chance is on my side, be witness to that unspoken voice...